-Despite the increasing research into media literacy interventions across primary and secondary education in the United States, there has been little consensus on what makes interventions impactful, and how that impact should be measured.
+Despite the increasing research into media literacy interventions across primary, secondary and higher education in the United States, there has been little consensus on what makes interventions impactful, and how that impact should be measured.

-Based on the findings of the systematic literature review, we will identify a core set of indicators for impactful media literacy outcomes.
-These indicators will inform phase two of our research.
+Based on the findings of the systematic literature review, we identified a core set of indicators for impactful media literacy practices, which we used to interview media literacy stakeholders across the United States.

 To learn more about how impact and equity are understood in media literacy learning environments, our team conducted 27 in-depth interviews with media literacy stakeholders around the United States.
 These conversations helped us further understand how organizational leaders, community advocates, teachers and administrators think about impact in their space, or work, and how they connect that to issues of equity and inclusion.